CMU-TBD/TBD.Psi.Components/TBD.Psi.RosBagStreamReader/README.md

 ## Changelog
 #### 2021-07-20
 - Split into Windows and .NET 5.
 - Remove TF due to it being not stable.
+- Cleaned up the code.

 #### 2021-06-29
 - Added a default generic message reader for unknown class.
 It tries to read the header and use the header time if possible.